 Management

-Hannele Savela, Yubao Qiu or others？
+Hannele Savela, Yubao Qiu or others？HS ok

 The management structure for GEOCRI is presented in the Figure 2.

 Figure 2 GEOCRI Management Structure

 The GEOCRI community consists of contributors that are arranged into theme-specific Task Teams according to their interests.
 Each Task Team has a list of activities that they work on, and report their progress to the team of co-leads, consisting of seven GEOCRI members and the Point of Contact (Yubao Qiu).
 The co-lead team works together with the GEO Secretariat in producing the Implementation Plan and the Work Plan for the GEO Work Programme, and offer over all coordination of GEOCRI activities and efforts.